 Too many business owners and entrepreneurs are so focused on acquiring new customers that they ignore their existing ones.
-Do you believe a customer will be more inclined to do business with you again and refer you to new customers when you express your gratitude publicly to their positive review?
-Exactly.
+A customer will be more inclined to do business with you again and refer you to new customers when you express your gratitude publicly to their positive review.

 Editor's note: Looking for the right online reputation management service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.